• Home

 2015-2018

 Peter was a postdoc with us from February 2015 to September 2018 to study ER size control.
 Outside the lab, Peter still put yeast to good use brewing beer.
-This naturally led to his second postdoc with Kevin Verstrepen in Leuven, where Peter engineers better yeast for making beer.
+This naturally led to his second postdoc with Kevin Verstrepen in Leuven, where Peter engineered better yeast for making beer.

 Verena Bittl